Are you confused about how often your dog needs vaccines? You’re not alone … your vet probably is too.

 Dog Vaccines: The Dangers

 Why is it important to understand Dr Schultz’s work?
 Because your dog’s vaccines can create very real health problems.

-Vaccines must be given only when necessary.
+Dog vaccines must be given only when necessary.
 Every vaccine has the potential to kill the patient or create debilitating chronic diseases including cancer and allergies.
 Here’s a list of potential adverse vaccine reactions, according to Dr Schultz, based on his research.

 And this is what vaccine damage looks like …

-– many thanks to Patricia Jordan DVM
+With many thanks to Patricia Jordan DVM for her photos.

 “Only one dose of the modified-live canine ‘core’ vaccine (against CDV, CAV-2 and CPV-2) or modified-live feline ‘core’ vaccine (against FPV, FCV and FHV), when administered at 16 weeks or older, will provide long lasting (many years to a lifetime) immunity in a very high percentage of animals.”

 But the problem is, many vets are ignoring this research.
 If your vet is vaccinating your dog every year – or even every three years – he’s vaccinating too much!
 Your dog is already protected by vaccines he’s had as a young dog … and any additional vaccine will give him all of the risk with no benefit.

 Protect Your Dog From Disease AND From Vaccine Damage

 It’s critical to understand that we need to protect our dogs and cats not just from infectious disease, but also from vaccine damage.
 And in recent years that’s become a lot easier (and a lot cheaper) …

 You and your dog rely on your vet to make the right decisions when it comes to vaccines.
 So please download this printable PDF and discuss it with your vet BEFORE you vaccinate your dog again.